 Nigerian Dwarf Goat Temperament

 Dwarf goats are gentle, lovable and playful.
 Their calm, even temperament and engaging personalities make them suitable companions for all, including children, the disabled and the elderly.
 Even breeding bucks are handled easily.
 They make wonderful pets and great animal projects for young children in 4H or FFA.
-Breeders of other types of goats find their Dwarfs blend in with the rest of their herd and do not need special quarters; just adequate fending to contain them because of their small size.
+Breeders of other types of goats find their Dwarfs blend in with the rest of their herd and do not need special quarters; just adequate fencing to contain them because of their small size.
 Many Nigerian Dwarf goats share pastures peacefully with other livestock such as cattle, horses, llamas and donkeys.
 In fact, they will often improve a pasture by removing brambles, undergrowth (including weeds) and ivy (even poison ivy) that other livestock won’t eat.